basher83/Supernova-MicroK8s-Infra/tasks/INDEX.md

 ## Executive Summary

 This tracker manages the deployment and learning journey for a MicroK8s homelab cluster using Infrastructure as Code.
 The repository contains Terraform for VM provisioning and Ansible for cluster configuration.
-The infrastructure consists of 6 VMs: 2 master nodes + 3 worker nodes + 1 jumpbox, with automated deployment of MicroK8s, Rancher, and ArgoCD.
+The infrastructure consists of 4 VMs: 3 MicroK8s nodes + 1 jumpbox, with automated deployment of MicroK8s, Rancher, and ArgoCD.

 ## Task Categories